 Nothing can bring an online business to a screeching halt like a payment failure.
 In addition to customer irritation created from disrupted transactions, business owners risk losing customers for good.
+Research shows that:

-Payment failures fall into two broad categories:
+Failed payments fall into two broad categories:

 - Checkout errors.
-These errors prevent the online transaction from being completed (i.e. the actual check out doesn’t happen).
+These errors prevent the online transaction from being completed (i.e., the actual checkout doesn’t happen).
 Later, we’ll refer to this as the front-end consumer experience.

 - Processing errors.
 These errors occur after a consumer seemingly completes an online purchase but something along the way prevents the transaction from being fully processed.
 We’ll call this back-end payment processing.